orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   b, a = ---Ray.boolean.orbit
   a, b = --Ray.boolean

-  # TODO: Normal way of talking about a boolean, or probably any concept, is that this is always with .orbit on it.
-And without .orbit it's probably a weird case.
-We assume modularity of booleans.

   # TODO: This is only if Ray.boolean is .orbit, otherwise reverse would be different.

 # Compile the function to javascript